DSC 40B – Theoretical Foundations of Data Science II

 Labs

 There will be two types of assignments in DSC 40B: labs and homeworks.
-Labs help develop essential knowledge, while homeworks test your ability to apply that knowledge to solve more difficult problems.
+Labs help develop essential knowledge, while homeworks develop your ability to apply that knowledge in solving more difficult problems.
 You can think of labs as a quick check on your understanding before you head into the homework.

 Labs consist of a small number of autograded multiple choice or numerical answer questions.
 They will be posted on Gradescope weekly.
 The exams will mostly consist of questions of a similar format and difficulty as those on the labs.
 However, the exams will have a time limit, while the labs have no time limit.